mothilal-jadhav/word_guessing_game/README.md

 ## Solution

-Lets take the word from online websites itself so that every time someone playes the game the new word genrates

-Lets import requests as well and get Randon Word APIs
+Lets take the word from from MacOs built in dictionary file which consists of 235,000 English words